easimonenko/erlang_rest_api_example/README.md

 - `name`: real user name.
 - `password`: password used for log in server.

-### `POST /users/ID/login`:
+### `POST /users/ID/session`:

 Log in user with his ID and password passed in request body.
 The user is assigned a session ID.

-### `POST /users/ID/logout`:
+### `DELETE /users/ID/session`:

 Log out user with his ID.
+Need used session ID.
-Also used session ID and session is being cleared.
+User session is being cleared.

 ### `PATCH /users/ID/password`:

 Change password for user with ID.
-Also used session ID.
+Need used session ID.

+### `DELETE /users/ID`:

+Remove user data with ID.
+Need user session ID.

 (c) Evgeny Simonenko, 2022